Zahraa02/Credit-Portfolio-Risk-Monitoring-Automation-Dashboard/README.md

 By automating reporting workflows and centralizing portfolio analytics, it helps improve operational efficiency, strengthen credit risk monitoring, and support proactive decision-making in financial institutions.

-Beyond this specific use case, the project demonstrates how **data analytics, automation, and dashboard development** can modernize traditional risk monitoring processes — reducing manual effort while improving visibility into portfolio health and emerging risks.
+Beyond this specific use case, the project demonstrates how **data analytics, automation, and dashboard development** can modernize traditional risk monitoring processes, reducing manual effort while improving visibility into portfolio health and emerging risks.

 ---